tristanic/isolde/isolde/docs/source/gui/getting_started.rst

 space.
 While this may be OK when changing only a small fraction of the model, a typical MDFF session re-fits every atom to the map.
-While there is still some argument as to the final effect of this, using maps including the free set WILL render Rfree and Rfree-Rwork unreliable as measures of the quality of fit.
+While there is still some argument as to the final effect of this, using maps including the free set WILL render R_free and R_free-R_work unreliable as measures of the quality of fit.
 Unfortunately there is no way to determine whether an arbitrary set of amplitudes and phases includes the free set or not, so it is up to you to ensure that free reflections are NOT included.
 A template for a suitable phenix.maps